asterisk/documentation/docs/Deployment/Media-Experience-Score/index.md

----

----

-**Note:**  With the exception of the starting ‘R’ value of 93.2 most all the other numbers and factors **can** be tweaked, if needed, based on further testing or other recommendations.
+!!! note **  With the exception of the starting ‘R’ value of 93.2 most all the other numbers and factors **can

----
+    be tweaked, if needed, based on further testing or other recommendations.

+[//]: # (end-note)